johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

   - setTimeout is also a special type of stream commonly used by most applications
     - It emits only one value and then completes

 ### What is RxJs?
 What Problem Does it Solve?

+- What is RxJs
+- When should we use it
+- Why, what benefits does it give us

+- Avoid "Call back hell"
+- We want to combine multiple types of streams caused by
+  - user interactions
+  - backend requests
+  - timeouts
+  - intervals
+- We want to combine all such synchronous events in order to produce a final result
+- The RxJs (Reactive extensions for Javascript) library is a better way to combine streams of values in a maintainable way
+- It is an extension to standard javascript
+- The key notion being the ***Observable***

 ### What is an RxJs Observable?
 A Simple Explanation
 ### 3 Core RxJs Concepts - Errors, Completion and Subscriptions
 ### Learn How Observables Work Under the Hood.
 Build Your Own HTTP Observable